dotnet/docs-maui/docs/user-interface/animation/custom.md

 ## Create a custom animation extension method

 The extension methods in the `ViewExtensions` class animate a property from its current value to a specified value.
 This makes it difficult to create, for example, a `ColorTo` animation method that can be used to animate a color from one value to another.
 This is because different controls have different properties of type `Color`.
-While the `VisualElement` class defines a `BackgroundColor` property, this isn't always the desired `Color` property to animate.
+While the <xref:Microsoft.Maui.Controls.VisualElement> class defines a `BackgroundColor` property, this isn't always the desired `Color` property to animate.

 The solution to this problem is to not have the `ColorTo` method target a particular `Color` property.
 Instead, it can be written with a callback method that passes the interpolated `Color` value back to the caller.
 In addition, the method will take start and end `Color` arguments.